Home » CAREER & JOBS » A Review of the Top 9 Courses To Study in Nigeria

 8. Estate Management

 Estate Management is sometimes called housing management and is one of the best courses to study.
-Although people practice Estate Management without a degree in the course, obtaining a degree is relatively better and safer before venturing into it.
+Although people practice Estate Management without a degree in the course of study, obtaining a degree is relatively better and safer before venturing into it.

 Even those who enter Estate Management without a degree ensure they attend programs/training to build their knowledge and skills.

-Estate Management is a very profitable field if you know your onions.
+Estate Management is a very lucrative field if you know your onions.
 Universities offering this course award a Bachelor’s degree in Estate Management.
-It deals with buying, selling, renting, or leasing estate/houses.
+It involves buying, selling, renting, or leasing estate/houses.
 Houses/Lands are known to keep appreciating as time goes on.

 You don’t necessarily need an employer before starting your career as an Estate Manager.
 Most times, all you need is start-up capital.